 For these projects I recommend 4 – 8 gauge clear vinyl (the higher the gauge the thicker the vinyl).
-The vinyl is a flexible but durable material, it’s easy to sew, easy to clean.
+Vinyl is a flexible but durable material, it’s easy to sew and easy to clean.
 You use it to make a “window” in the treat bag so kids can see what’s inside.

 I used felt sheets 9″ x 12″ – soft, dense nonwoven material made from 100% recycled plastic bottles!
 Felt sheets can have different thicknesses.
 I used thicker ones for the treat bags.